husseinhareb/dotfiles--Awesome-/README.md

 ![2023-08-04_13-19-56](https://github.com/husseinhareb/dotfiles--Awesome-/assets/88323940/47ee972e-d128-4e69-a40b-9e5e9f349b26)

-Adding to that i created a sweet animations using a picom fork [picom-pijulius](https://github.com/pijulius/picom) that can be seen on reddit [here](https://www.reddit.com/r/unixporn/comments/15hxhdo/awesome_my_first_awesomewm_rice/?utm_source=share&utm_medium=web2x&context=3)
+Adding to that i created a sweet animations using a picom fork [picom-pijulius](https://github.com/pijulius/picom) that can be seen on reddit [here].(https://www.reddit.com/r/unixporn/comments/15hxhdo/awesome_my_first_awesomewm_rice/?utm_source=share&utm_medium=web2x&context=3)

 The terminal used in this picture is my main one which is kitty i created a roundness to the windows using picom.

 You should find all the configurations needed in this repo.

-Note:If the icons didn't load try installing Symbols Nerd Fonts
+Note:If the icons didn't load try installing Symbols Nerd Fonts.

-Note:Don't forget to make the bash files executable by using
+Note:Don't forget to make the bash files executable by using.

-Note:You should add your city and an API key in the python script, you can get one for free from [here](https://openweathermap.org/)
+Note:You should add your city and an API key in the python script, you can get one for free from [here](https://openweathermap.org/) .